 I am from Santa Maria,CA and I can tell you that Santa Maria tri-tip experts are purists, with the simplest of seasonings being used, powdered garlic, salt, pepper and maybe some parsley.
 One of the other things about Santa Maria-style tri-tip is that it is cooked over red oak wood.
 The oak and the simple seasonings are what brings out the excellent flavor of the meat.

 Made this exactly as directed, but it charred so badly that the flavor of the meat was lost.
-I prefer traditional Tri-Tip seasonings of salt, pepper, garlic powder.
-We now just sear it on the grill on high, then move to indirect heat to roast until cooked medium.

 * Percent Daily Values are based on a 2,000 calorie diet.

 All the little bites, cocktails, casual dishes, and desserts you want for your next get-together.

 Bake those overripe bananas into a delicious, easy loaf of quick bread.

 Delicious recipes, party ideas, and cooking tips!
 Get a year of Allrecipes magazine for $7.99!